yulizhou/Kipfian/README.md

 Planning to do:

+1. get rid of duplicates in data
-1. successfully run the first model with side features added
+2. successfully run the first model with side features added
-2. improve the performance of getting data from mongodb
+3. improve the performance of getting data from mongodb